-- a) intended or unintended; - b) physical, verbal, written or indirect, in any form of media; - c) disallowing access to training and special assignments; and - d) behaviour that a reasonable person, having regard to all circumstances, would feel personally threatened, intimidated, offended, uneasy, embarrassed or humiliated by and/or that affects the terms and conditions of an individual's employment. - e) Examples of some, but not all, unacceptable behaviour, is in Appendix I
+- a) intended or unintended; - b) physical, verbal, written or indirect, in any form of media; - c) disallowing access to training and special assignments; and - d) behaviour that a reasonable person, having regard to all circumstances would feel personally threatened, intimidated, offended, uneasy, embarrassed or humiliated by and/or that affects the terms and conditions of an individual's employment.

-8. DISCRIMINATION
+9. DISCRIMINATION